Why are volcanoes found in Iceland?

 New lava is black and shiny when it hardens.
 Minerals coat the surface giving it a colourful 'oily' sheen.
 As time passes, weathering removes this and the rock become more subdued in colour.
 At the same time steam rising from the lava allows moss and lichen to begin growing and in time these turn the lava grey.

-Where is geothermal activity found in Iceland?
+Where is Iceland's geothermal activity?

 Geothermal fields are divided into high and low temperature areas.
 High temperature areas are found within the volcanic zone and typically produce steam vents and solfataras, while low temperature areas are found in geologically older rocks either side of the volcanic zone and consist mostly of hot springs.
 Most of Iceland's domestic heating needs are met by geothermal hot water but the east and south-east of the country are least endowed with this valuable resource.
 Geothermal activity is usually prolific and intense at eruption sites following the end of an eruption.